-Information concerning graduation fees is furnished on request from the School of Public Health and is contained in chapter 5 of this document.
+Information concerning graduation fees is furnished upon request by the School of Public Health Office of Student Services and Academic Affairs and is contained in Chapter 5 of this document.
 Students anticipating graduation should consult the Academic Calendar for important dates regarding payment of fees and other graduation requirements.